MarcinJuraszek/marcinjuraszek.com/_posts/2017-05-19-adding-matt-operator-to-roslyn-part-1.md

 ![Bind error in VS](../../images/roslyn-bind-error.png)

+Well, we'll try to fix that later.

 #### Next steps

 To summarize - I think you'll agree that all the changes are quite simple.
 However, overall it took me few hours to get it all working.
 That's mainly because I had no previous experience with Roslyn codebase.
 I'm sure somebody with good understanding of the project could implement all of that in several minutes.

 I learned a lot already, but that's definitely not the end of my exploration in Roslyn codebase.
 The next goal -> implement the right binding and emit the correct IL code to actually call `matt` command in CLR!

+*PS.
+All of the above changes can be reviewed on GitHub in [marcinjuraszek/Roslyn](https://github.com/MarcinJuraszek/roslyn/tree/mattOperator) - see [lexing and parsing](https://github.com/MarcinJuraszek/roslyn/commit/adab7844f04f858405ee259a083f7880f9a071cc)* commit for a diff.